rajeshvinayagam-lab/MDB-live-2020/README.md

 This repository is pretty much the exact replica of [MDB-live-2020](https://github.com/rbohan/MDB-live-2020).
 The main difference is that we will be using the Realm CLI Version 2 and only focus on how to deploy our charts.

-If you want, I also create a script you can run the make it even easier, you will just have to input your organisation and pair of API Keys (described below) to ru it.
+If you want, I also created a small script that you can run to make it even easier, you will just have to input your organisation ID and pairs of API Keys (described below) to run it.

 If you want more context around this rep, I encourage you to have a look at [Tracking and Managing Your Spend on MongoDB Atlas](https://www.youtube.com/watch?v=qP-n8wnwZzI).

  # Video